pierre-rouleau/pel/doc/pel-manual.rst

   programming languages related yo your project.

-On my system I have 2 small scripts that launch emacs:
+On my system I have 2 commands that launch Emacs:

 - ``e`` which launches a Termcap (TTY) character-only version of Emacs, and
 - ``ge`` which launches the GUI version of Emacs.

-On my system ``e`` is just a symlink to the Termcap Emacs version I am currently using.
+The ``e`` command is just a symlink to the Termcap Emacs version I am currently using.
 I use this short symlink for its size also because I never use the `1970s E editor`_.

-And I have a ``ge`` script to launch the graphical Emacs.
+And ``ge`` is a script to launch the graphical Emacs, providing access to the current directory and the complete environment:

-Here's a copy of my ``ge`` script:

 .. code:: shell